- Tomato hornworms are very large caterpillars that have a "horn-like" tail that gives them their name.

 - They are large, heavy-bodied insects with narrow front wings.

-- It is a mottled gray-brown color with yellow spots on the sides of the abdomen.
+- Mottled gray-brown with yellow spots on the sides of the abdomen.

 - The moth has a wingspread of four to five inches.